 Foil thickness and aperture opening size control the volume of paste deposited on the board.
 Too much solder paste causes solder balling, bridging, and tomb-stoning.
 A lack of solder paste creates insufficient solder joints.
 All of which compromise the electrical functionality of the board.

 Proper foil thickness is chosen based on the types of devices being loaded on the board.
 Component packages such as 0603 capacitors or 0.020” pitch SOIC’s, will require a thinner stencil than larger packages such as 1206 capacitors or 0.050” pitch SOIC’s.
 Stencil thickness ranges from 0.001” to 0.030”.
 The typical foil thickness used on the majority of boards is anywhere from 0.004” to 0.007”.

-A method of forming an array of PCBs for automated assembly, utilizing a routing bit similar to a wood router.
+A method of forming an array of PCBs for automated assembly, utilizing a routing bit.
 A 0.100” routing path is formed around the perimeter of your board, leaving a narrow, (usually 0.100” wide) tab of material attaching the PCBs to each other and to the panel border.
-Tab-route is available through Full Featured and Custom Quote Product lines.
+Tab-route is available through PCBpro and Custom Quote Product lines and requires an NRE.

 When this service is selected on the order form, we will step and repeat individual images to fill a 12"x14” (approximately) panel.
 These panels will have a standard space of 0.1” apart, with 4 (0.1”) tabs positioned at our discretion along the edges, and surrounded by a 0.5" border.

 If you have specific panel requirements such as “Perf” holes, Fiducials, or tooling holes, you will need to provide a detailed panel drawing with your board files.